 For each requested E-RAB configured as MN-terminated split bearer/SCG bearer, if the QoS Mapping Information IE is contained in the GTP Tunnel Endpoint IE in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted from MeNB to SgNB through the GTP tunnels indicated by the GTP Tunnel Endpoint IE.

+If the SGNB MODIFICATION REQUEST ACKNOWLEDGE message indicates cancellation of prepared PSCells, the MeNB node shall consider that the request concerns cancelling some of the prepared PSCells initiated by the target en-gNB node, as described in TS 37.340 [32].

+Note: the IE used to indicate PSCells cancellation is FFS.

 Interactions with the MeNB initiated SgNB Modification procedure: